BestTimesToVisit.com Logo

 PeruRail/Inca Rail (Trains to Machu Picchu)

 These are the primary ways to reach Aguas Calientes, the town at the base of Machu Picchu.
-Both companies offer different service levels, from basic to luxury, and depart from Ollantaytambo or Poroy (near Cusco).
+Both companies offer different service levels, from basic to luxury, with stunning views along the Urubamba River.

 Interprovincial Buses (Long-Distance)

-The backbone of intercity travel in Peru, connecting major cities and towns.
-Companies like Cruz del Sur, Oltursa, and Civa offer comfortable, often overnight, journeys with varying service levels (standard, executive, VIP).
+Buses are the backbone of long-distance travel in Peru, connecting cities and towns across the country.
+Companies like Cruz del Sur, Oltursa, and Civa offer varying levels of comfort, from executive to semi-bed.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.